• Share this on:

 Source: Autentika Global

 In most cases, importers act as wholesalers.
 They very often sell dried mango to packing companies who pack it into consumer packages.
-Some importers are also equipped with processing and packing equipment, so they can supply retail and food service channels directly.
+Some importers are also equipped with processing and packing equipment.
+This means they can supply retail and food service channels directly.
 However, many dried fruit brands import dried mango directly.
 Importers usually have a good knowledge of the European market and they monitor the situation in dried mango producing countries closely.
-Therefore, they are your preferred contact, as they can give you timely information about market developments and provide practical advice for your exports.
+Because of this, they are your preferred contact.
+They can give you timely information about market developments and provide practical advice for your exports.

 The position of importers and food manufacturers is under pressure by retail.
 The higher requirements from the retail industry determine the supply chain dynamics from the top down.
-This pressure is translated into lower prices, but also into added value aspects such as “sustainable,” “natural,” “organic,” or “Fairtrade” products.
+This pressure causes lower prices, but also added value aspects such as ‘sustainable’, ‘natural’, ‘organic’ or ‘fairtrade’ certified products.

 Packer

-For new suppliers, the challenge is to establish long-term relationships with well-known dried fruit packers, as they usually already work with selected suppliers.
-As dried mango is still seen as a non-essential purchase by many European consumers, being price competitive will help establish new relationships.
+For new suppliers it is difficult to establish long-term relationships with well-known dried fruit packers.
+This is because they usually already work with selected suppliers.
+Dried mango is still seen as a non-essential purchase by many European consumers.
+So being price competitive will help establish new relationships.

 Agent/broker

-Agents act as independent companies that negotiate on behalf of their clients, and as intermediaries between buyers and sellers.
+Agents act as independent companies that negotiate on behalf of their clients.
+They also act as intermediaries between buyers and sellers.
 Typically, they charge commissions of 2–4% of the sales price for their intermediary services.
-For most developing country suppliers, it is very challenging to participate in the demanding private label tender procedures.
+For most developing country suppliers, it is very difficult to take part in the demanding private label tender procedures.
 For these services, some agents, in cooperation with their dried mango suppliers, participate in procurement procedures put out by the retail chains.

 Examples of dried mango agents in European markets include Kenkko (the United Kingdom), Belfrudis (Belgium), MW Nuts (Germany), Cardassilaris Family (Greece) and QFN Trading & Agency (the Netherlands).